SHIV000000/streakhive/README.md

 ### Visualizing Progress
 The calendar heatmap for each habit shows your progress over the  year.
 Each cell represents a day, and the color intensity indicates the completion level of the habit for that day.
-Hover over the cells to see additional information using tooltips.

 ### Folder Structure
 ```arduino